 Bathroom Remodeling Mistakes and Trends to Avoid

-These are the top don’ts, according to designers, realtors, and other experts that know all about bathroom design.
+These are the top don’ts, according to designers, realtors, and other experts who know about bathroom design.

 White on White Design

-Yes, it’s good to brighten up a space to make it feel larger.
-However, you can’t just put white tiles on white walls and put in white furnishings and say it’s to increase space.
-Not only is this a paint to keep clean, but it can actually make the space look stark, cold, and unwelcoming.
-It’s better to choose a slightly varied color palette that has gray or beige neutrals to create a lighter look without going all white.
+It’s good to brighten up a space to make it feel larger.
+However, you can’t just put white tiles on white walls, put in white furnishings, and say it’s to increase space.
+Not only is this paint to keep clean, but it can make the space look stark, cold, and unwelcoming.
+Choosing a slightly varied color palette with gray or beige neutrals is better to create a lighter look without going all white.

 Speaking of colors, you should also be careful about which ones you choose.
-Get rid of dated colors right away, like that terrible baby pink or slightly horrid shade of avocado.
-When you are choosing a color for a bathroom, choose light, warm, inviting colors that aren’t too shocking and that create a good mix.
-Never choose more than three colors for the space and make sure that they all accent and complement each other accordingly.
+Get rid of dated colors immediately, like that terrible baby pink or slightly horrid shade of avocado.
+When choosing a color for a bathroom, choose light, warm, inviting colors that aren’t too shocking and create a good mix.
+Never choose more than three colors for the space; make sure they all accentuate and complement each other accordingly.

-For some reason, everyone thinks that an oversized tub is a great investment for their bathroom.
-Sure, it will be luxurious, and you’ll love taking baths, but if you’re planning to sell, it might not be the best idea.
+For some reason, everyone thinks an oversized tub is a great investment for their bathroom.
+Sure, it will be luxurious, and you’ll love taking baths, but it might not be the best idea if you’re planning to sell.
 People are still budget-conscious and will think about saving water, not wanting to spend a small fortune to fill the tub each time.
 You’d get a much better return on your investment if you chose an eco-conscious and equally luxurious shower installation.

-There were a few years when everything was brushed chrome or satin nickel finished, and the hardware looks modern and stylish.
+There were a few years when everything was brushed chrome or satin nickel finished, and the hardware looked modern and stylish.
 Unfortunately, like all trends, this one has run its course.
-More people are looking to upgrade to modern finishes, or more rustic styles like antique brass, as those charming country designs come back into popularity.
-You can still use this hardware, but if you’re looking for a value increase, choose a different finish.
+More people want to upgrade to modern finishes or more rustic styles like antique brass as those charming country designs become popular.
+You can still use this hardware, but choose a different finish if you’re looking for a value increase.

 Some people are shocked to hear that subway tiles are already trending out.
-However, people are switching their interests and the theme now is geared toward large-format tiles and geometric shapes that add a modern-looking finish.
+However, people are switching their interests, and the theme is now geared toward large-format tiles and geometric shapes that add a modern-looking finish.
 If you have options beyond subway tiles, go for those first.
-If you had your heart set on subway tiles and you’re not sure where to go from here, check out online design sites to get inspiration to help you along the way.
+If you had your heart set on subway tiles and are unsure where to go from here, check out online design sites to get inspiration to help you along the way.

 Adding Additional Bathrooms

-This is a big one that a lot of people don’t think about.
+This is a big one that many people don’t think about.
 It’s assumed that adding another bathroom to the home will always be a good investment.
 However, that would be an incorrect assumption.
-It actually only gets an ROI of about 56% to add another bathroom to your home, so unless it’s particularly in demand in your market or you’re planning to live in the home and need the extra bathroom, you might want to skip this one.
+It only gets an ROI of about 56% to add another bathroom to your home, so unless it’s particularly in demand in your market or you’re planning to live in the home and need the extra bathroom, you might want to skip this one.